myfreecomm/nexaas-id-client-python/README.md

 # Nexaas ID Client

-This is a client for PassaporteWeb v.2.
+This is a client for Nexaas ID v.2.
 It brings support for generic OAuth authentication and for Django and Flask frameworks.

 ## OAuth client